-Fence should be installed generally on the contour, so that runoff can be intercepted as sheet flow.
+Fence should be installed generally on the contour with each end turned upslope, in "C" configurations, or "J" hooks, so that runoff can be intercepted as sheet flow.
 Ends should be flared uphill to provide temporary storage of water.
 Fence should be placed so that runoff from disturbed areas must pass through the fence.
 Fence should not be placed across concentrated flow areas such as channels or waterways unless specifically designed as a temporary check dam.
 When placed near the toe of a slope, the fence should be installed far enough from the slope toe to provide a broad flat area for adequate storage capacity for sediment.
-Dig a trench at least 6" deep along the fence alignment as shown in Figures SB-1 and SB-2 for Types A & B fences.
-Please note that installation with a silt fence installation machine may permit different depths if performance is equal.
+An off-set installation with a trench or slice is now the preferred method of installation.
+Dig a trench or make a slice at least 6" deep along the fence alignment as shown in Figures SB-1 and SB-3 for Types A & B fences.

-Drive posts to the depth specified on the downslope side of the trench.
+Drive posts to the depth specified 6 inches downslope of the trench.
 Space posts a maximum of 10 feet for Type A fencing, or 6 feet for Type B fencing.
 In areas where water is ponded, the fence posts may be specified at half the spacing.

-For Type A fence, fasten support wire fence to upslope side of posts, extending 6" into the trench as shown in the Figure SB-1.
+For Type A fence, fasten support wire fence to upslope side of posts, extending to the ground surface as shown in the Figure SB-1.

-Attach continuous length of fabric to upslope side of fence posts.
-Minimize the number of joints and when necessary to join rolls, they should be joined by rolling the ends together using the "roll joint" method illustrated in Figure SB-3 or as detailed in the specifications.
+Attach continuous length of fabric to upslope side of fence posts and through the trench.
+Minimize the number of joints.
+Type A fence joints should be installed according to Figure SB-2.
+Type B fence should be joined by rolling the ends together using the "roll joint" method illustrated in Figure SB-4 or as detailed in the specifications.
 Avoid joints at low points in the fence line.
+When specified, install the overflow/dewatering device and splash pad at the low point in the fence.